ThatGeoGuy/ENGO500/_posts/2014-04-04-working-with-a-PIR-motion-sensor.markdown

 title: Working with a PIR Motion Sensor
 author: Alexandra Cummins

-excerpt: One of the main focuses on the hardware side of LASS involved setting up a PIR sensor to track customer movement.
-In this post we will look at what we did to include this equipment in our prototype development, in terms of wiring, python code, and design choices.
+excerpt: One of the main focuses on the hardware side of LASS was to use a PIR sensor to track customer movement.
+In this post we will look at what we did to include this equipment in our prototype development, in terms of both wiring and python code.

 ---
 #  Working with a PIR Motion Sensor
 <p class='blog-post-meta'>{{ page.date | date: "%Y-%m-%d" }} by {{ page.author }}</p>

 One of the main focuses on the hardware side of LASS involved setting up a [PIR sensor](https://www.sparkfun.com/products/8630) to track customer movement.
-In this post we will look at what we did to include this equipment in our prototype development, in terms of wiring, python code, and design choices.
+In this post we will look at what we did to include this equipment in our prototype development, in terms of both wiring and python code.